Help develop the talent pipeline

 Note: Mentees must also provide their current CV.

 - All applicants will be advised whether they have a place on the programme in Date TBC.

 Please note that an application for the Property Council Emerging Leaders Programme is not a guarantee of a placement.
 Once the initial application has been received, Property Council will contact you regarding the next phase of the process.

 - The programme is priced at $295 + GST for mentees.
 This fee is only charged upon successful application.

 - There is no charge to mentors to participate in the programme as they are generously giving up their time.

 - Being accepted in the programme is a great achievement, but with this comes an expectation of time commitment and responsibility to the programme.
 The minimum time requirement is one hour per month, ideally with a face to face meeting.
 Both mentees and mentors need to commit to the programme and be comfortable communicating with each other.

-- As this is a new initiative you will receive touch point communications from Property Council throughout the course of the mentoring programme, to gauge how your mentoring relationship is progressing, the levels of satisfaction from both parties and how we can build on its existing format for future participants.
+- As this is the second year of the programme you will receive touch point communications from Property Council throughout the course of the mentoring programme, to gauge how your mentoring relationship is progressing, the levels of satisfaction from both parties and how we can build on its existing format for future participants.

-The Emerging Leaders Programme would not be possible without the support of our industry partner, Precinct Properties, who not only help fund the programme, but have come on board as a true partner, sharing their expertise and industry knowledge with enthusiasm.
+The Emerging Leaders Programme would not be possible without the support of our industry partner, JLL, who not only help fund the programme, but have come on board as a true partner, sharing their expertise and industry knowledge.

 T 09 373 3546